harshsingh32/harshsingh32/README.md

 </h1>
 I'm an undergraduate student in tech with a passion for Fullstack development.
 I love building creative and engaging web applications that provide a smooth user experience.
 I'm proficient in HTML, CSS, and JavaScript, and I'm always exploring new technologies and learning new skills to improve my craft.

-⚡ ⚡Driven and ambitious developer with a focus on practical solutions seeks a 6-month internship opportunity to build on existing skills and make valuable contributions to your team and I am actively applying for the 6 or 12 month internship.
-Hire me. ⚡⚡
+**Driven and ambitious developer with a focus on practical solutions seeks a 6-month internship opportunity to build on existing skills and make valuable contributions to your team and I am actively applying for the 6/12 month internship.
+Please 😊 Hire me.**

 - 🔭 I’m currently working on whether app
 - 🌱 I’m currently learning reactjs